gsutil-mirrors/crcmod/docs/crcmod.rst

    :param xorOut:  Final value to XOR with the calculated CRC value.
 Used by some
                    CRC algorithms.
 Defaults to zero.

+   :class:`Crc` objects contain the following constant values:

+   .. attribute:: digest_size

+      The size of the resulting digest in bytes.
+This depends on the width of the CRC polynomial.
+      E.g. for a 32-bit CRC, :data:`digest_size` will be ``4``.

+   .. attribute:: crcValue

+      The calculated CRC value, as an integer, for the data that has been input using :meth:`update`.
+This value is updated after each call to :meth:`update`.

    :class:`Crc` objects support the following methods: